Search over 14 Australian Stumpy Tail Cattle Dog dogs across Australia

 A medium-sized breed, the Australian Stumpy Tail Cattle Dogs (ASTCDs) are known for their docked tails.

-They’re also referred to as the Stumpy, Stumpy Tail or Heeler.
-These dogs are active, robust and thrive on constant activity.
+They’re also referred to as the Stumpy, Stumpy Tail, or Heeler.
+These dogs thrive on constant activity, embodying robustness and vigor.

 Lifespan